-TABLE 24 show ntp associations Command Output
+TABLE 26 show ntp associations Command Output

-ield Description The peer has been declared the system peer and lends its variables to the system variables.
-This peer is a survivor in the selection algorithm. + This peer is a candidate in the combine algorithm. - This peer is discarded as outlier in the clustering algorithm. х This peer is discarded as a 'falsticker' in the selection algorithm. ~ The server or peer is statically configured. address IPv4 or IPv6 address of the peer. ref clock IPv4 address or first 32 bits of the MD5 hash of the IPv6 address of the peer to which the clock is synchronized.
-St Stratum setting for the peer. when Time, in seconds, since last NTP packet was received from peer. poll Polling interval (seconds). reach Peer reachability (bit string, in octal). delay Round-trip delay to the peer, in milliseconds. offset Relative time difference between a peer clock and a local clock, in milliseconds. disp Dispersion.
+Field Description The peer has been declared the system peer and lends its variables to the system variables.
+This peer is a survivor in the selection algorithm. + This peer is a candidate in the combine algorithm. - This peer is discarded as outlier in the clustering algorithm. x This peer is discarded as a 'falsticker' in the selection algorithm. ~ The server or peer is statically configured. address IPv4 or IPv6 address of the peer. ref clock IPv4 address or first 32 bits of the MD5 hash of the IPv6 address of the peer to which the clock is synchronized.
+St Stratum setting for the peer.